rothgar/awesome-tuis/README.md

 - [image-sorter](https://github.com/jgalat/image-sorter) Terminal user interface for sorting images using key bindings written in Rust
 - [invidtui](https://github.com/darkhz/invidtui) A TUI Invidious client for Windows, Linux and MacOS, that fetches and plays audio/video from an invidious instance.
 Supports viewing and playing from playlists and channels as well.
 - [mps-youtube](https://github.com/mps-youtube/mps-youtube) Terminal based YouTube player and downloader
+- [pyradio](https://github.com/coderholic/pyradio) TUI web radio player with thousands of stations from around the world
 - [roku-cli](https://github.com/winsbe01/roku-cli) A command line TUI remote for Roku
 - [soundcloud2000](https://github.com/grobie/soundcloud2000) A terminal client for soundcloud
 - [spotify-tui](https://github.com/Rigellute/spotify-tui) Spotify for the terminal written in Rust